mfaustin/ProjectThree558/README.md

 -   `caret` The caret package is used for working with data and models.

--   `randomForest` The randomForest package is needed so that caret fit the random forest model.
+-   `randomForest` The randomForest package is needed so that caret can fit the random forest model.

 -   `corrplot` The corrplot package is used to produce a visual correlation plot.